 Our business and production processes and our internal and external communications are dependent on global IT systems.
 This means that system reliability and the confidentiality of internal and external data is of fundamental importance to us.
 If the risk of a breach of data confidentiality, integrity or authenticity, for example due to (cyber) attacks, were to materialize, it could lead to the manipulation and/or the uncontrolled outflow of data and knowledge, and to reputational damage.
 Such attacks may also be carried out by in-house personnel.
 Our business and/or production processes could also be temporarily disrupted by (cyber) attacks.
 The steps we take to counter these risks include the testing of new technologies that we plan to use.
-Projects and measures have also been implemented to keep technical security precautions up to date and proactively identify and examine new threats.
-In addition, security measures implemented by the Corporate Cyber Defense Center protect the existing IT infrastructure against unauthorized access.
+Projects and measures have also been implemented to keep technical security measures implemented by the Corporate Cyber Defense Center protect the existing IT infrastructure against unauthorized access.